For information about or to register for private music instruction, contact Susan Robart at 260-481-6713 or firstname.lastname@example.org.

-Allen Etter is a limited term lecturer in the IPFW Department of Fine Arts and Visual Communication and Design.
+Allen Etter is a faculty member in the IPFW Department of Visual Communication and Design.
 He has an MFA from Bowling Green State University with a major in painting and he received his BA from the University of Saint Francis in Fort Wayne.
 Allen has taught art, showed his own art and is a screenwriter, director, art director, editor and designer for Jesters.
 He won a regional Emmy award for one of his numerous public service announcements for local television.

 Jim has been a professional photographer in Fort Wayne since 1988.
 He owns Henri's Photography Studio and teaches as a continuing lecturer for the IPFW Department of Visual Communication and Design.